exabrial/redex-sm/readme.md

     - Think of sticky sessions as "session affinity", not "session super glue"
     - If your load balancer notices a server is down, it will route the person to a working server and rebalance the load automatically
     - Hence the term "load balancer"
-- This is an important performance optimization :)
+- This is an important performance optimization :) You will likely see far worse performacnce and your users will experience downtime when you deploy if you don't use sticky sessions!

 ## Usage